Bamba (snack): Variations

 In 1964, Bamba was trialed with a cheese flavor but proved unpopular and was dropped.
 Osem quickly changed tack and launched Bamba in different flavors, including corn, grill, caraway and peanut butter, which became the mainstay of Bamba.

 Nowadays, Osem also produces strawberry-flavored Bamba (officially called 'Sweet Bamba' במבה מתוקה, במבה אדומה) that is round in shape instead of oblong, and red instead of the usual color.
 It was originally colored with an artificial red dye, which has since been replaced with beetroot.
 Another flavour currently in production is Bamba Hazelnut, which has the appearance of regular Bamba but has a brown, creamy filling.

 In 2008 Osem introduced a new Bamba flavor, nougat-filled, produced at the Osem plant in Sderot.
 It is considered by the Nestlé group, owner of the controlling interest in Osem, to be one of the great successes of Nestlé in Israel.

 Osem introduced a halva-filled and a chocolate-filled Bamba in 2010, and a "Bamba-filled Bamba" (a peanut-butter-paste filled Bamba) in 2013.
 In 2014 Osem introduced a special edition of Bamba and their other popular snack Bissli within the same blue package, named "Bissli-Bamba Mix", another edition of "Mix" included onion-flavor Bissli, packaged in a green pack.
 In 2015, 60g bags of Bamba bomba were introduced to the market, as well as Banana Punch flavoured Bamba.
 Coin sized and shaped, "round Bamba" was introduced by the company In 2016, as well as a mini Bamba version of the snack called "Bambini".
 For Purim 2017, Osem introduced a Pretzel shaped Bamba, and towards the summer of that same year, a caramel biscuit flavoured cream filled Bamba.
 Ice-coffee filled Bamba was introduced in 2018, and in winter 2019 Osem introduced both Cappuccino cream filled Bamba, as well as Bamba with Chocolate.

-In 1963 the Bahlsen company launched a very similar product to the classic Bamba called 'Erdnussflips' (peanut flips) in Germany where it remains a staple snack.
+In 1963 the Bahlsen company launched a very similar product to the classic Bamba called "Erdnussflips" (peanut flips) in Germany where it remains a staple snack.

 Another similar snack appeared in 1972.
-'Smoki' were introduced to the Southeastern European market by the Serbian company Štark (then Soko-Štark).
+"Smoki" were introduced to the Southeastern European market by the Serbian company Štark (then Soko-Štark).
+In 1974, similar snack called "Kukuričné chrumky arašidové" (in Pezinok area nicknamed as "cajlanské krevety", which means Cajla shrimps) was introduced by Slovakian company Nitrianske mlyny a cestovinárne (in 1991 renamed to Miva).

 In 2017 Trader Joe's began offering Bamba under their private label, imported from Osem in Israel.